ABOUT A MIDWIFE NATION

 A Midwife Nation’s vision:

 Education.
 Inspiration.
 Empowerment.
-For every woman and midwife, nationwide.
+For women and midwives, nationwide.

 How do we accomplish this mission and vision?
 By engaging women, families and midwives in an inspiring and educational conversation about pregnancy, birth and midwifery care in hopes that women seek and request midwifery care for their pregnancy; or, that women feel educated and inspired to advocate during their own pregnancy and birth regardless of the birth provider’s credentials.
 If women in the United States seek out midwives for their care, we can steer the direction of health care towards better maternal and infant outcomes simply by old school economic demand.
 It’s important to state that OBGYNs are essential for consultation and management of high risk pregnancies and that high risk pregnancies are a reality of our modern age.
 The idea is not to exclude OBGYNs and make midwives the sole providers for birth.
 The idea is to move management of low risk pregnancies to midwifery care and management, while still working together with OBGYNs to manage moderate to high risk pregnancies.
 After all, midwives are experts in normal and should be responsible for management of normal birth!